samrylanjamesharris/NexusLLM/README.md

 # NexusLLM - [NexGen Community]:

-**NexusLLM** is a experimental built large language model using MiniGPT.
+**NexusLLM** is a experimental built large language model using NanoGPT.
 It is designed to be simple, debuggable, and open to all contributors.

 ---